achankra/agentic-ai-platformengineering-code/README.md

-# Agentic AI in Platform Engineering - Workshop
+# Agentic AI in Platform Engineering - Pearson Live Training

 A comprehensive workshop repository for learning how to integrate AI agents into platform engineering workflows.
 This workshop provides hands-on exercises aligned with the 5-segment O'Reilly/Pearson live training course.